bhavya4official/PlaywrightAutomation/README.md

 1. Reliable E2E testing

-   `Auto-wait capability` for reliable E2E modern web app testing. (retry mechanism)
+   `Auto-wait capability` (Retry mechanism - automatically waits for the wide range of actionability checks to pass before performing each action.)

 2. Cross-browser compatibility